 With a complex history of crowdfund campaigns, unreliable drones, delayed shipping and unhappy customers, Extreme Fliers are back again on Indiegogo.
 This time the product is Micro Drone 4.0 and once again the campaign is not as honest as we would have hoped.

-UPDATED 11th Feb 08:00 GMT: Following the publishing of this article, Extreme Fliers has reuploaded their Inspire 2 comparison video to utilise the full resolution version instead of a degraded 1080p version.
-They have also updated their campaign page to partially remove the inaccuracies highlighted in this article, however the point around the missing GPS component is a key point to note for those unfamiliar with drones.
+UPDATED 27th Feb 08:00 GMT: Following publishing of this article, Extreme Fliers re-uploaded their Inspire 2 comparison video to utilize the full resolution version instead of a degraded 1080p version, however as of this date they have discreetly put the old video back in place on the campaign page, this is a very dirty sales tactic.

 Micro Drone 4.0 has launched on the Indiegogo crowdfunding platform with a number of perk options.
 As a successor to Micro Drone 3, it incorporates an entirely revised flight controller, camera, sensor-set plus a mechanical brushed 2-axis gimbal.